felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 job goodbye.
 Part of the problem was the fact that I had trouble learning new concepts and remembering important details.

+This is what put me into survival mode.

 I had never been put in that kind of situation  before, where a manager told me I was not pulling my own weight.
 I wasn't going to waste this opportunity  to show the world what I could do when given proper motivation.

-So, how did I end up in this pickle?
-In my mind, this unfortunate event was the culmination of many years of my personal imposter syndrome.
+Let's rewind the tape even further and see how this mountain of anxiety all began.

+# The anxiety begins

-In 2017, I started working for a newly-formed startup then called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
+In 2017, fresh out of University and ready to tackle the world, I started working for a newly-formed startup then called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
 I had just finished my Masters thesis in particle Physics and was ready to jump into the software world ([this is something I already discussed on this blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/)).

 I was hired as a machine learning scientist, and chipped away at tasks